KilledReality/WarTech-Reforged/THIRD_PARTY_NOTICES.md

 NonCommercial license.
 Creative Commons states that this assessment depends on the purpose and circumstances of the specific use and the applicable jurisdiction.

-This noncommercial policy does not resolve the separate WarTech 1.1.1 rights
-issue: no license granting modification or redistribution rights has been found.

-## Required Release Actions

-1. Obtain explicit modification and redistribution permission for WarTech 1.1.1.
-2. If the original author remains unreachable, request written pre-submission guidance from CurseForge moderation and retain their response.
-Platform approval does not replace copyright permission, but avoids a blind submission.
-3. Verify the S-400 radar and Ural command-vehicle sources and licenses.
-4. Add the exact S-400 launcher source URL.
-5. Decide whether to keep noncommercial assets and disable monetization, obtain commercial permissions, or replace them with original/CC BY alternatives.
-6. Include this notice in the source repository and the final downloadable JAR.
-7. Only then select and add an explicit license for original Reforged code and assets; that license cannot override third-party terms.